SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Sending-OnOff-Commands/SendingOnOffCommands.md

 ## 1.1.
 Application features

-The following boot camp hands-on workshop is divided into four steps to show how an application should be built from scratch.
+The Zigbee boot camp is divided into four phases to show how an application should be built from scratch.
 This module is the 2nd phase of the series “Zigbee Boot Camp” course.

-- The 1st phase, you will form a centralized network with the Light, and execute a joining process with Switch.
+- The 1st phase, you will form a centralized network with the Light, and execute a joining process with the Switch.
-- The 2nd phase, the devices will be set to transmit, receive, and process the ZCL On-Off commands using APIs.
+- The **2nd phase**, the devices will be set to transmit, receive, and process the ZCL On-Off commands using APIs.
 - The 3rd phase, the Switch will have a periodic event to execute any custom code, which in our case will be a LED blinking.
 - The 4th phase, you will make the Switch be able to store any custom data in its flash by using Non-volatile memory.